Skip to main content

 How to Make It Easier for Older Adults to Get Energy and Utility Assistance

-To receive LIHEAP in most states, older adults must produce several documents that prove their identity, income, and heating/cooling or utility cost burden.
+To receive LIHEAP in most states, applicants must provide several documents that prove their identity, income, and heating/cooling or utility cost burden.

-Catholic Charities of Northern Nevada works with older adults to gather the appropriate documentation, makes copies, and use them to fill out the Low-Income Home Energy Assistance Program (LIHEAP) application form that the client then signs.
-Some tips they offer to get the paperwork easily for clients who may not have it on hand:
+Catholic Charities of Northern Nevada works with older adults to gather these documents, Caseworkers make copies of the documents and use them to complete the Low-Income Home Energy Assistance Program (LIHEAP) application form on behalf of their clients, who then sign it.
+For clients who don't have the documents on hand, caseworkers offer the following tips that they themselves follow:

 • Approach the landlord directly for a copy of the client’s current lease

-• Have the utility company email the client’s most recent bill
+• Ask the utility company to email the client’s most recent bill

-• Use the automated system from Social Security to get a faxed copy of the client’s award letter (to prove income).
+• Use Social Security's automated system to get a faxed copy of the client’s award letter (to prove income).

-Catholic Charities of Northern Nevada hand delivers all documentation and the signed application to the LIHEAP intake office.
+Finally, Catholic Charities of Northern Nevada hand delivers all documentation and the client's signed application to the local LIHEAP administration agency.

 The turnaround for a determination is three weeks, and the BEC typically has a 95% approval rate if all documents are included with the application.